sal55/langs/mfeatures.md

 ### Address-of Operator

-This like it is in C, but it is a little different for arrays:
+This is like it is in C, but it is a little different for arrays:

     [10]int A
     &A           # type is ref[10]int